St. Petersburg, Florida: Mass transit

 Mass transit in St. Petersburg is provided by the Pinellas Suncoast Transit Authority (PSTA).
 A sightseeing trolley, called The Looper, also travels to key downtown destinations daily such as USFSP, Sundial, Vinoy Hotel, and the multiple museums around the city.
 Short-term bike sharing is also offered via Coast Bike Share.

 In 2022, PSTA launched the SunRunner, a bus rapid transit service connecting downtown St. Petersburg to St. Pete Beach.
 The SunRunner is the first bus rapid transit line in the Tampa Bay Area and is expected to spur economic development along the Central Avenue corridor in Pinellas County.
 In its first weekend alone, the SunRunner had over 10,000 passengers.
+Ridership continues to be steady; however, PSTA hiked fares, citing a homelessness issue.

 Railroads

 CSX Transportation operates a former Atlantic Coast Line Railroad branch line which sees daily rail traffic from north Tampa though Safety Harbor, Clearwater, and Largo.
 As of March 2008, the portion that ran into downtown St. Petersburg and the adjacent western industrial areas was abandoned.
 There is a small rail yard to the northwest of downtown St. Petersburg at the new end of the rail line with several spur lines serving industries in the area.

 The former Seaboard Air Line branch from the western coastal portion of the county was abandoned in the 1980s and converted to a popular recreational trail called the Pinellas Trail.

 Notable former stations include the St. Petersburg ACL station, which became an Amtrak station from 1971 to 1983, St. Petersburg Seaboard Air Line Passenger Station, and the St. Petersburg Seaboard Coast Line station.